COVID-19 Resources Related to Housing & Homelessness

 CARES Act Funding for Nonprofits

-Through the new federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act), organizations with 500 or fewer employees will be eligible for Paycheck Protection Program loans to meet payroll and associated costs such as health insurance premiums, facilities costs, and debt service.
+Through the CARES Act, organizations with 500 or fewer employees will be eligible for Paycheck Protection Program loans to meet payroll and associated costs such as health insurance premiums, facilities costs, and debt service.
 Some loans will qualify for loan forgiveness.
 The Small Business Association released the application form on April 3, and loans will be made on a first-come, first-serve basis.

 Enterprise: Resilient Futures Resources